Erwig: Legislation

 Erwig issued 28 laws condemning Jews with the support of the Twelfth Council.
 He himself stated to the council his desire to return to the legislation of the reign of Sisebut, though he was a little more lenient, dispensing with the death penalty.
 These laws were part of a revised and expanded version of the Liber Iudiciorum which is attached to Erwig's name.
 All of the laws, which dealt with Jews, have been attributed to the influence of Julian of Toledo, the fanatically anti-Jewish archbishop of Toledo.
 When the Ervigian code was promulgated in November 681, Erwig had added six more of his own new laws and three laws of Wamba, as well as revised eighty laws of Recceswinth.
 There is no evidence, however, that the Ervigian code "superseded" the Recceswinthian and manuscripts of both continued to be produced and sold.

 Declaring them a plague on the kingdom, he called for the total removal of the Jews from the kingdom.
 Such a decree had been issued by Erwig's predecessor Wamba and much as that one Erwig's also failed.
 So in 681 he issued another decree, this time requiring that all Jews become Christians or leave the kingdom.
-Jews were officially discriminated against from henceforth as the monarchy attempted to restrict Jewish commercial activities.
+Jews were officially discriminated against and anyone caught helping them faced heavy fines.